 This BBQ rub is the perfect sweet and savory rub for pork and chicken.
 It’s easy to make with ingredients you probably already have in your pantry.
 Don’t grill without it!

 ‘Tis the season for BBQ and I could not be happier about it!
 I’m the proud new owner of a Traeger grill (more about that soon!) and I’ve been having so much fun experimenting with it.
-The first thing I made was ribs (obviously!), and the next thing I did was a pork butt with this sweet and delicious bbq rub.
+The first thing I smoked was ribs (obviously!), and the next thing I did was a pork butt with this sweet and delicious BBQ rub.

-It was absolutely perfect for our pulled pork, but it would also be great for chicken, for ribs, and basically anything you can get your hands on.
-If you’re a vegetarian, throw this mixture on portabella mushrooms, grill them, and you’ll be in hog heaven.
+It was absolutely perfect for our pulled pork, but it’s great for chicken, for ribs (try it on slow cooker ribs or Instant Pot ribs), or basically anything you can get your hands on.
+If you’re a vegetarian, throw this mixture on portobella mushrooms, grill them, and you’ll be in hog heaven.
 Is “hog heaven” a poor choice of words for a vegetarian?

-It’s a really simple sweet and savory mix, and I’m guessing you might already have all the ingredients on hand.
+This BBQ rub is a really simple sweet and savory mix, and I’m guessing you may already have all the ingredients on hand.

-- dark brown sugar – you could use light brown sugar if you’re in a pinch, but the dark brown has a richer, more molasses-like flavor that is great in this spice rub.
+- Dark Brown Sugar – you could use light brown sugar if you’re in a pinch, but dark brown has a richer, more molasses-like flavor that is great in this spice rub.

-- cayenne pepper – adds a little bit of heat and complexity to this rub.
-You could leave this out, but it’s a very small amount that doesn’t make this spicy at all.
+- Cayenne Pepper – adds a little bit of heat and complexity to this rub.
+You could leave this out, but it’s a very small amount that doesn’t make this rub spicy at all.
 On the other hand, if you like things a little hotter, I’d recommend bumping this up a bit to bring some more heat to the mixture.

 I’ve become quite the homemade spice mix addict (hit that link to see them all!), but this might just be one of my favorites.
 Homemade taco seasoning is far and away the one I use the most, and I do love homemade fajita seasoning for my sheet pan chicken fajitas, but this BBQ rub is a game changer for grilling.